waldonhendricks/Kubernetes_Baremetel/README.md

 # kubespray
+This cintains
-This is a customised version of kubespray with a little different host file
+  * a customised version of kubespray with a little different host file
+  * Scylla Statefulset
+  *